kailermai/tp/docs/UserGuide.md

 * Adds a student with the specified `NAME`, `STUDENT_NUMBER`, `PHONE_NUMBER`, `EMAIL`, `TELEGRAM` and `TAG`
+* Each student is uniquely identified by their Student Number, meaning you cannot add multiple students with the same student number.
 * All the fields are required except for `TAG`.
+* You can have any number of tags (including 0).
+However, tags may not appear in the order that they are created.

 <div style="page-break-after: always;"></div>